pathunstrom/monkeypatch-life/5-Leadership.md

 this year, using my contacts to get in touch with a number of groups who could partner with us and invite diverse speakers to submit proposals.

+In addtion, our talk community was very focused on getting a higher percentage of women speakers which by metric of improving the final ratio from submissions we did great, but it's not as high as any of our team would hope.

 This has continued even outside my leadership responsibilities: I've been encouraged by both peers and mentors to spread my personal perspective to more conferences, and I will admit I am far more likely to do so this year than in